mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ### What does the "Updated at" ($last_seen) property mean?
 User Profiles are mutable, which means new ones can be added and existing ones can be updated or deleted.
 Mixpanel automatically maintains an "Updated at" (`$last_seen`) property, which contains the last timestamp that a user profile was updated.
 "Updated at" does not change if the user does a new event; it only changes when the profile is updated.
 "Updated at" also does not change for profile updates made via the UI or if `$ignore_time` paramater is set to `true` (see example from [PHP SDK](/docs/tracking-methods/sdks/php#setting-profile-properties)).

+### Where can I learn more about Group Profiles?
+You can get an overview of how Group Profiles relate to Mixpanel's Data Model under the section [Group Level Behaviours and Demographics](/docs/tutorials/plan/tracking-strategy#group-level-behaviours-and-demographics) in our tutorials.
+A more detailed explanation of [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles) is documented under our [Group Analytics](/docs/data-structure/advanced/group-analytics) page.